Timmo1337/DevKit-Nginx-Apache-Webserver-Installer-Ubuntu20.04-Centos8/README.md

 ## Installation

-WGET SHOULD DO IT
-PLEASE NOTICE YOU NEED TO UPDATE AND UPGRADE BEFORE YOU CAN INSTALL!
+### PLEASE NOTICE YOU NEED TO UPDATE AND UPGRADE BEFORE YOU CAN INSTALL!

 ```bash
 apt-get update && apt-get upgrade OR yum update && yum upgrade